Time Games

 Hickory Dickory Dock

 Click the grandfather clock which matches the time shown.
-If you
+If you get it right

 |